 1. Choose your monogram canvas

-2. Make your monogram shape
+3. Make your monogram shape

-3. Personalize your monogram
+4. Personalize your monogram

-In the Text tab, choose a font.
-We chose EcuyerDAX.
-Click “Add Text” button and enter the first initial of your last name (or the initial you’d like to have in the center of your monogram) into the text box.
-When finished, click outside the text box and use the text palette to adjust the color and size.
-To center the text, drag the left and right sides of the text box to the outer edges of the canvas and click the Center icon in the Text palette.
+From the Text tab, click Add text, then type the first initial of your last name (or the initial you’d like to have in the center of your monogram) into the text box.
+Choose the font you want to use from the drop down menu.
+We used Chivo Light.
+If you’re layering your text over your graphic, it’ll help to make the text a different color so you can see it.
+When you’re done, click outside the text box and use the Text palette to adjust color and size.
+To center the text, use the Grid and Alignment palette (accessible from the grid icon in the bottom left of the editor).